Bimtino/ActivityMonitor/ActivityMonitor/README.md

 * SPEED: speed in km/h or mph based on system settings (as average of the last 10 values)
 * AVG SPEED: average speed over the whole activity.
 * DISTANCE: elapsed distance in km or miles based on system settings.
+* CADENCE: cadence in rpm.
 * DURATION: duration of the activity in [hh:]mm:ss
-* GPS: green/blue bars for poor/acceptable/good signal, gray if no signal.
+* GPS: green/dark green bars for poor/acceptable/good signal, gray if no signal.
 * battery: visualization of battery percentage as indicator bar.
   If battery value is lower than 30 the indicator bar gets orange.
 If value is lower than 10% the exact value will be shown and the indicator bar turns red.
-* unit system in use: "(km)" will be shown when metric system is set in the settings, "(mi)" if statute (imperial) units are configured.
+* unit system in use: MKS unit system will be shown when metric system is set in the settings, Miles units if statute (imperial) units are configured.
 * use bright or dark color scheme based on the background color setting of the app (Settings/Apps/Run/Background Color). needs at least a firmware with SDK 1.2 compatibility (otherwise bright scheme is always used).